2010 Winter Olympics: Bid and preparations

 After the bribery scandal over the candidacy of the Salt Lake City bid for the 2002 Winter Olympics (which resulted in Quebec City asking for compensation (C$8 million) for its unsuccessful bid), many of the rules of the bidding process were changed in 1999.
 The International Olympic Committee (IOC) created the Evaluation Commission, which was appointed on October 24, 2002.
 Prior to the bidding for the 2008 Summer Olympics, host cities would often fly members of the IOC to their city where they toured the city and were provided with gifts.
 The lack of oversight and transparency often led to allegations of money for votes.
 Afterward, changes brought forth by the IOC bidding rules were tightened, and more focused on technical aspects of candidate cities.
 The team analyzed the candidate city features and provided its input back to the IOC.

 Vancouver won the bid to host the Olympics by a vote of the International Olympic Committee on July 2, 2003, at the 115th IOC Session held in Prague, Czech Republic.
 The result was announced by IOC President Jacques Rogge.
 Vancouver faced two other finalists shortlisted that same February: Pyeongchang, South Korea, and Salzburg, Austria.
-Pyeongchang had the most votes of the three cities in the first round of voting, in which Salzburg was eliminated.
+Pyeongchang, which later won the rights of hosting both 2018 Winter Olympics and 2024 Winter Youth Olympics (as a part of the Gangwon Province) had the most votes of the three cities in the first round of voting, in which Salzburg was eliminated.
 In the run-off, all but two of the members who had voted for Salzburg voted for Vancouver.
 It was the closest vote by the IOC since Sydney, Australia beat Beijing for the 2000 Summer Olympics by two votes.
 Vancouver's victory came almost two years after Toronto's 2008 Summer Olympic bid was defeated by Beijing in a landslide vote.

 The Vancouver Olympic Committee (VANOC) spent C$16.6 million on upgrading facilities at Cypress Mountain, which hosted the freestyle (aerials, moguls, ski cross) and snowboarding events.
 With the opening in February 2009 of the C$40 million Vancouver Olympic/Paralympic Centre at Hillcrest Park, which hosted curling, every sports venue for the 2010 Games was completed on time and at least one year prior to the Games.
-Pyeongchang eventually hosted the 2018 Winter Olympics.